Tirana What to visit

 Alternatively, you can also visit another bunker (Bunk’Art 1) which is even bigger as it was intended to be occupied by the dictator and his government.
 However, it is located outside the historic city centre.

-📝 USEFUL INFORMATION: Bunk’Art 2 is open from 9 am to 6 pm and the visit costs 500 LEK (~4.3€).
+📝 USEFUL INFORMATION: Bunk’Art 2 is open from 9.30 am to 6 pm from Monday to Thursday and until 8 pm from Friday to Sunday.
+The visit costs 500 LEK (~5€).

 » Murad Toptani Street and Tirana Castle

-Continue towards the city’s best known pedestrian street – Murad Toptani Street.
+Continue towards the city’s best-known pedestrian street – Murad Toptani Street.
 The spirit of the whole street is quite friendly, full of bars, cafes and restaurants where locals come together.

 Tirana What to Visit Murad Toptani Street